rafaeltmbr/clock/README.md

 this will generate minified (lightweight) files in the **./public** folder.

-Open **./public/index.html** file in the your browser, after that, every time you want to see the changes you have to refresh the page.
+Open the **./public/index.html** file in the your browser, after that, every time you want to see the changes you have to refresh the page.